Last updated on June 8th, 2021

 Structure of Measles Virus

-- Measles virus have two glycoproteins spikes that are important in pathogenesis:
+- Measles virus has two glycoproteins spikes that are important in pathogenesis:

-- F (fusion) protein, which is responsible for fusion of virus and host cell membranes, viral penetration, and haemolysis, and the
+- F (fusion) protein, which is responsible for fusion of virus and host cell membranes, viral penetration, and hemolysis, and the

-- H (haemagglutinin) protein, which is responsible for binding of virus to cells
+- H (haemagglutinin) protein, which is responsible for the binding of the virus to cells

 - Measles virus has only one serotype i.e. Life long immunity occurs in individuals who have had the disease.